GRV96/syspathmodif/README.md

 * `sp_contains` indicates whether `sys.path` contains the given path.
 * `sp_remove` removes the given path from `sys.path`.

+The functions' full documentation is available in the source code repository.

 ### Demo

 The script in directory `demo` shows how `syspathmodif` allows to import a package unavailable unless its path is added to `sys.path`.
 It depends on `demo_package`.

 Run the demo with the following command.

 ```
 python demo/demo.py
 ```

+**WARNING!** The demo will not work as expected if it is executed in a Python environment where `syspathmodif` is installed.

 ### Automated Tests